dead-f00l/StreamRaidersBot-docker/README.md

 ## Running the bot

 First download and then build the docker image.
+If you wish to use a specific version, after the cd command run `git checkout versionHere` for example `git checkout v7.2.1beta`.
+The main branch should normally be setup to match the latest version of StreamRaidersBot

 ```
 git clone https://github.com/dead-f00l/StreamRaidersBot-docker.git